 - Sign up for a TRAZE account.
 TRAZE is an app that the government uses for contact tracing.
 Having a TRAZE account is mandatory so download the app prior to your trip and register.
 You will be using this a lot at the airport.

 - Download, print, and accomplish the Affidavit of Undertaking.
 This will be submitted upon arrival in the Philippines.
 You can find a copy here.

 - Pre-book a hotel.
-A confirmed booking for at least 7 nights at a hotel inspected and approved by DOH-BOQ and DOT is required.
+A confirmed booking for at least 10 days at a hotel inspected and approved by DOH-BOQ and DOT is required.
+This used to be 7 days but starting 8 May 2021, this has been extended to 14 days, 10 of which are to be spent at the quarantine hotel and the remaining four days at home.
 Here are your options: LIST OF ACCREDITED QUARANTINE HOTELS!

 - Sign the Declaration and Waiver Form.
 Upon check-in, this form will be presented by the staff.
 You also need to present your QR code and Traze App.

 Fill out the following forms while inside the aircraft: